Reddishye/decoutilities/README.md

 ## Components

-´decoutilities´ includes a basic component feature that replaces Python default inputs in certain situations.
+`decoutilities` includes a basic component feature that replaces Python default inputs in certain situations.
 Altrough this feature was not tested on Linux and MacOS, I suppose it should work.

 ### Selector